 Palace Theatre, Vachon Block, Salmon Street, South Berwick, Maine – “The largest and best hall in this section will soon open for MOVING PICTURES on Monday, Wednesday, and Saturday Evenings and Saturday Matinees AT POPULAR PRICES – Special Dances on Thursday Evenings – GOOD MUSIC – BEST ORDER – You are cordially invited to attend.” -- 1924 South Berwick town report

 Cobbler Arthur Landry, who had operated at 438 Main in the Preston building, according to a local resident, built this shop in the early 1900s and repaired shoes.
 It does not appear on the map of 1901, but is on the map of 1927.
-Landry's son Reo, whose barber shop was in Central Square in the old Jewett Store , moved here in the late 1900s.
-Today the building still contains Reo's Barber Shop, operated by Arthur's grandson.
+Landry's son Reo, whose barber shop was in Central Square in the old Jewett Store, moved here in the late 1900s.
+For years the building contained Reo's Barber Shop, operated by Arthur's grandson.

 Arthur Landry, cobbler

-Reo Landry and customer Peter Michaud at his Central Square shop, 1973
+Reo Landry and customer Peter Michaud at Landry's Central Square shop, 1973

-This shop was a confectionery store on a map of 1901, and contained a soda fountain into the mid-20th century.
-For a time it may have been called Happy Valley Confectionary.
+This shop was a confectionery store on a South Berwick, Maine, map of 1901, and contained a soda fountain into the mid-20th century.
+For a time it may have been called Happy Valley Confectionery.

 The candy store was operated by the family out of a ground-floor space facing the street, with two large plate-glass windows to display their wares.
 The Cauley family lived in the apartment above.
 The shop appears as a confectionery on a map of 1901, and it was still there in 1925 when this ad was printed in the South Berwick Town Report: